wp-plugins/8digits/readme.txt

 = May I change plugin according to my needs? =

-Yes, this plugin is supplied with GPLv2 licence.
+Yes, this plugin is supplied with GPLv2 license.
 You are free to update plugin script according to your needs.
 If you contact with our support, you can get more details about 8digits.com API.

 == Screenshots ==

-1. Easy to set-up predefined campaings
+1. Easy to set-up predefined campaigns
 2. Completely customizable campaign pop-ups
 3. Performance Analytics Tracking
-4. This screen shot shows the plugin page, when you do not have defined your 8digits tracking code on your plugin.
-5. This is the screen after your 8digits tracking code is stored on WordPress.
-On this page you can see links to maintain your 8digits profile.

 == Changelog ==

+= 1.1 =
+* Include 8digits interface within iframe on Wordpress admin panel

 = 1.0.1 =
 * Add data layer to be used in campaign actions